National Car Rental Field: Original proposal

 On January 9, 2015, former President of Anheuser-Busch Dave Peacock and Bob Blitz announced a $985 million open-air football stadium on the St. Louis riverfront.
-The stadium would've had an NFL team (either the Rams or another team) and soccer pitch that would meet FIFA regulations.
+The stadium would've had an NFL team (either the Rams or another team) and soccer pitch that would meet FIFA and CONCACAF regulations.
 The stadium task force presented the proposal to the Committee on Los Angeles Opportunities in April.
-The MLS commissioner, Don Garber also met with the taskforce, and claimed that the stadium's multi-use potential was “very attractive for us.”
+MLS commissioner Don Garber also met with the taskforce, and claimed that the stadium's multi-use potential was “very attractive for us.”

 This initial proposal called for the stadium to be paid for by a combination of $250 million from Rams, a $200 million loan from the NFL, $130 million from personal seat license sales, $55 million in tax credits and other public incentives, $350 million from extending the state bonds originally issued for the construction of the Edward Jones Dome.